abledaccess/UIOFive/README.md

 * Some small tweaks in `inc/extras.php` that can improve your theming experience.
 * A script at `js/libs/navigation.js`, which is includeed in the minified `js/build/global.min.js` script, that makes your menu a toggled dropdown on small screens (like your phone), ready for CSS artistry.
 The global  script is enqueued in `functions.php`.
 * 2 sample CSS layouts in `layouts/` for a sidebar on either side of your content.
-* Smartly organized starter CSS in `style.css` that will help you to quickly get your design off the ground.
-* Sass capable, as the option to "_sassify" was provided in the "Advanced Options" when initially generating the original underscores theme.
-And I chose it.
+* The option to "_sassify" was provided in the "Advanced Options" when initially generating the original underscores theme, meaning UIOFive is Sass capable, thereby providing smartly organized modules of styles.
+You'll find all the raw Sass files in the `sass` directory, they will help you to quickly get your design off the ground.
 * Grunt capable, and currently managing Sass and Javascript related assets.
 * Licensed under GPLv2 or later. :) Use it to make something cool.
 * More to follow.